sethxd/sethxd.github.io/_posts/2015-10-07-downing-oryx-in-the-taken-king.markdown

 ---
 layout: post
-title: downing oryx in the taken king
+title: Downing Oryx in The Taken King
 date: '2015-10-07 10:28'
 desc: 'The king is dead!
 Long live the Taken king!'
 tags: destiny games